Low-Rank Approximation and Completion of Positive Tensors: Randomized Algorithm for Decompositions and Approximations

 \begin{proof} We have already argued above that $R(U)$ and $R(\Theta)$ are identical under $u_{\mathcal{X}_k} = \log \theta_{\mathcal{X}_k}$, and so to prove the first part we have to show $\Phi$ is equivalent to $\Omega$ when using the same mapping.
 Observe that for points belonging to $\Phi$, we must have $\eta_k \leq \min_{\mathcal{X}_k \in \mathcal{R}_k} u_{\mathcal{X}_k}$ and $\max_{\mathcal{X}_k \in \mathcal{R}_k} u_{\mathcal{X}_k} \leq \nu_k$.
 Combining this with the other inequalities defining $\Phi$ leads to $-\log M \leq \min_{x\in\mathcal{R}}\sum_{k = 1}^mu_k$ and $\max_{x\in\mathcal{R}}\sum_{k = 1}^mu_k\leq \log M$, which is the same (under the equivalence) as $M^{-1} \leq \textstyle\prod_{k = 1}^m \theta_{\mathcal{X}_k} \leq M$ from $\Omega$.
 A similar argument gives that $-2\log M \leq \eta_k$ and $\nu_k \leq 2\log M$ from $\Phi$ is the same as $M^{-2} \leq \theta_{\mathcal{X}_k} \leq M^2$ from $\Omega$, under the equivalence.
 Because the objective and constraints of (\ref{eqn:convex}) and (\ref{eqn:nonconvex}) are the same when equating $u_{\mathcal{X}_k} = \log \theta_{\mathcal{X}_k}$, we have that the solution to (\ref{eqn:convex}) is the same as the solution to (\ref{eqn:nonconvex}).$\qquad$ \end{proof}

 We also have the following result about the polynomial-time solvability of (\ref{eqn:nonconvex}).
 It is proved by considering the convex reparametrization (\ref{eqn:convex}) and explicitly defining a barrier function for a path-following interior-point method, and then using the methods of \cite{nesterov1994,nemirovski2004} to conduct a complexity analysis for an interior-point method with this barrier function.
-The result is stated in terms of the complexity of computing an $\epsilon$-solution, which is a solution $x^\epsilon$ of an optimization problem
+The result is stated in terms of the complexity of computing an $\epsilon$-solution, which is a solution $x^\epsilon$ of an optimization problem $f^* = \min \{f(x)\ |\ f_i(x) \leq 0, \forall i;\ x \in G\}$, such that (i) $f(x^\epsilon) - f^* \leq \epsilon$, (ii) $f_i(x^\epsilon) \leq \epsilon$ for all $i$, and (iii) $x^\epsilon \in G$.